 This is one of the most popular servers you could hope to join, but it’s also the hardest.
 NoPixel only supports 32 players at a time and is frequented by Lirik, Moonmoon, and Summit1G.
 It’s no surprise, then, that it had to suspend applications as over 4,000 people applied.

 Another one of GTA RP’s heavy hitters, this server hosts 200 players at one given time.
 One of its more impressive features is how detailed its forum section is – clearly laying out oodles of crime factions for you to join – ranging from the Los Santos Irish Mob to The Clowns.
-There’s also post spots for specific jobs like Los Santos Customs and Los Santos Medical Services.
+There are also post spots for specific jobs like Los Santos Customs and Los Santos Medical Services.

 Do be warned though, Eclipse RP appears to be another one of GTA RP’s premier servers, you’re time on the waiting list may prove lengthy.

 This server stands out as it’s entirely text-based, meaning those of us who aren’t up to chatting with strangers have a place to go to give GTA RP a whirl.
-Much like the others, there’s a sign-up process for GTA World, and according to the website there are currently 500 members.
+Much like the others, there’s a sign-up process for GTA World, and according to the website, there are currently 500 members.

 Even if you’re not an accepted member though, you can noodle around the forums and see what kind of factions are in play.